novavi/fdc3-installer/README.md

 It's difficult to completely disagree with this statement.
 In particular, the Discovery Strategies Explanation section highlights some of the issues relating to the use of the AppWindowName strategy in practice.

-### My FDC3 Desktop Agent implementation is proprietary - if I used this library does it mean I have to make my implementation publicly available?
+### I am using a proprietary FDC3 Desktop Agent implementation - if I used this library does it mean I (or my vendor) have to make this implementation publicly available?

 No. Firstly, the library does not hold a provider directory containing definitions of agent implementations.
 Rather, the library expects the application or its browser-based container or its associated infrastructure to host a provider directory (either inline within the installer config via a `providerDirectory` array or externally specified via a `providerDirectoryUrl` properties).
-Secondly, the provider directory you use can specify `moduleUrl` properties the point to your own private infrastructure - that is to say, the a url set in `moduleUrl` does not need to be publicly accessible.
+Secondly, the provider directory you use can specify `moduleUrl` properties to point to your own infrastructure - that is to say, the a url set in `moduleUrl` does not need to be publicly accessible.

 ### Where are FDC3 Desktop Agent implementations supposed to be hosted - on my application's environment or on the vendors that provide them?

-fdc3-installer is agnostic about this, so this decision can be based on (a) whichever environment can return an agent implementation's JavaScript file with valid CORS headers for the request made by the library on behalf of the app; and (b) other app-specific or organisation-specific factors e.g. related to latency, caching, concerns of loss of control / single point of failure, or otherwise.
+fdc3-installer is completely agnostic about this, so this decision can be based on (a) whichever environment can return an agent implementation's JavaScript file with valid CORS headers for the request made by the library on behalf of the app; and (b) other app-specific or organisation-specific factors e.g. related to latency, caching, concerns of loss of control / single point of failure, or otherwise.

 ### Why did you use the any type instead of the DesktopAgent interface for the FDC3 Desktop Agent returned from installAgent()?

 Simply because using the DesktopAgent interface would imply creating a dependency on the `@finos/fdc3` package.
 The fdc3-installer library is (currently) agnostic about which version of an FDC3 Desktop Agent that it imports at runtime.
 However, this area could definitely benefit from further thought.

-Note that if an installer was included directly in a future version of the `@finos/fdc3` package then this importer-to-fdc3-version dependency would be a non-issue.
-On the other handle, there is a potential benefit in having the installer library separate to the `@finos/fdc3` package, because this allows the installer to handle multiple FDC3 versions (which in turn allows the installer to be used easily in an app which is capable of running in environments which use different versions of an agent).
+Note that if an installer of some sort was included directly in a future version of the `@finos/fdc3` package then this installer-to-fdc3-version dependency would be a non-issue.
+On the other handle, there is a potential benefit in having the installer library separate to the `@finos/fdc3` package, because this allows the installer to handle multiple FDC3 versions (which in turn allows the installer to be used easily in an app which is capable of running in environments which use different versions of an agent / different versions of the FDC3 standard).

+### Where are the unit tests?

+Ouch.
+Yes - I know, I know.
+Some original unit tests fell by the wayside when the codebase was pulled out of the React application where it was originally developed into a separate library project - and since then the author has sort of driven a truck through parts of the codebase.
+Unit tests will definitely be reinstated and included in a future commit - but unfortunately there was simply not time to include that work in the first cut of the library.

 ### Why didn't you use an IoC container for the strategies?

-Having used [InversifyJS](https://inversify.io) on a previous TypeScript-based project, the author did consider this initially but it was felt the trade-off for this library was not worth it.
+Having used [InversifyJS](https://inversify.io) on a previous TypeScript-based project, the author did consider this initially but it was felt the trade-off for fdc3-installer was not worth it.
 In particular, the library only deals with simple functions for just three strategies.
 It does not deal with large numbers of classes or complex class hierarchies of the kind that are often managed via an IoC container.

 The use of vanilla JavaScript [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) objects was deemed sufficient to support intial development, and should make the library it easy to grok for anyone casually perusing the codebase.
 However, this decision could be revisited if there were complelling reasons to do so.